skebi69/IntroBash/PITCHME.md

 +++
 ### case statement
 *  Gives several different paths depending on the results of a single condition
-*  Can replace (and better than) nested if statements
 ```bash
 case <expression> in
   case1)